fourMs/MGT-python/README.md

 ## Usage

 The documentation folder in this repository holds the main documentation file "MGT-doc.pdf" which describes all functionalities.
 In addition, a Jupyter notebook "MotionGesturesToolbox.ipynb" is also made, with examples of usage.
+One example file of how it can be run is mgmodule/tests/test_mgmotion.py where any .avi-video can be input as filename.
+To run in terminal (in correct directory): python test_mgmotion.py

 ## Credits